Skip to main contentAccessibility feedback

 Why LDS and not Mormon?

 The Church of Jesus Christ of Latter-Day Saints prefers the term “LDS” as opposed to “Mormon.”
-This LDS church has made several attempts to promote the use of the church’s full name throughout the years—most notably after The Book of Mormon came out on Broadway.
+This LDS church has made several attempts to promote the use of the church’s full name throughout the years—most notably after The Book of Mormon debuted on Broadway in 2011.
 Several Mormon professors and educators wanted to emphasize Jesus being held in a high regard within the Mormon faith.

 What Can Catholics Learn from Latter-Day Saints?

-Theological disagreements aside, Latter-Day Saints are fearless in their pursuit of evangelization.
+Theological disagreements and serious doctrinal errors aside, Latter-day Saints are fearless in their pursuit of evangelization.
 As of 2024, there were 80,000 Mormon missionaries—this is a staggering number considering the global Mormon population is significantly smaller than the global Catholic population.
-Catholics make up roughly 1.46 billion of the world’s population, but only about 411,000 of that population are missionaries.
+Catholics make up roughly 1.46 billion of the world’s population, but only about 411,000 of that population are missionaries; however, to be fair, these are Catholics who have committed their whole adult lives as missionaries, not a mere two years like young Mormon men on mission.
+Also, most Catholic lay missionarieswho total more than 444,000are not included in the 411,000 figure.
+Also, Catholic catechists worldwide total more than 2.8 million.

 Mormons also value tithing.
-Roughly 70% of Mormons fulfill their “full tithe”, whereas only 42% of practicing Christians tithe at least 10% of their annual income.
+As estimated 40% of U.S. Mormons fulfill their “full tithe,” while 40% of practicing Christians tithe at least 10% of their annual income.
+(The number falls to 21% for all Christians, and the respective percentages are lower for Catholics in particular.)

 Commonly Asked Questions

-- Are Latter-Day Saints and Mormons the same?
-Ultimately, yes.
-However, many members of the Church of Jesus Christ of Latter-Day Saints prefer that others use the full name, rather than Mormon.
+• Are Latter-day Saints and Mormons the same?
+Yes.
+However, many members of the Church of Jesus Christ of Latter-Day Saints prefer that others use the full name, or the acronym LDS, rather than “Mormons.”

-- Why can Mormons drink soda but not coffee?
-Doctrine and Covenants 89 state that Mormons may not consume wine (except at worship services), alcohol, tobacco, and “hot drinks.”
+• Why can Mormons drink soda but not coffee?
+Doctrine and Covenants 89 states that Mormons may not consume wine (except at worship services), alcohol, tobacco, and “hot drinks.”
 “Hot drinks” are what Mormons consider to be coffee or tea.

-- Are Mormons polygamous?
-Members of the Church of Jesus Christ of Latter-Day Saints do not practice polygamy.
-However, some splinter groups, like FLDS (Fundamentalist Latter-Day Saints) do practice polygamy.
+• Are Mormons polygamous?
+The Church of Jesus Christ of Latter-Day Saints has not taught polygamy since 1890, in significant part because of legal pressure in the United States.
+However, some splinter groups, like the FLDS (Fundamentalist Latter-Day Saints) still do practice polygamy.

-- Do Mormons baptize the dead?
-They believe people who have died can be baptized by proxy, giving them the opportunity to become Mormon after their death.
+• Do Mormons baptize the dead?
+Yes.
+LDS members believe people who have died can be baptized by proxy, giving them the opportunity to become Mormons after their death.

 Related Content